openhab/openhabian/CONTRIBUTING.md

 *   Use two (2) spaces when indenting code.
 *   Use `local variable` declarations of variables wherever possible.
     Always start a function with the declarations of variables.
-    The only exception you may have before that is 'short cut' checks that exit the function early if there's conditions in effect that prohibit to proceedwith executing the function.
+    The only exception you may have before that is 'short cut' checks that exit the function early if there's conditions in effect that prohibit to proceed with executing the function.
 *   Use the short form `local variable=value` to define constants.
 *   When using colored output, always use the colors defined in `helpers.bash`.
     For example, `${COL_RED}`, additionally always be sure to reset to standard color at the end of your output statement by using `${COL_DEF}`.